Dynamic pricing is not just a bad nightmare, it actually exists.

 Effect of VPN on Website Pricing

 We will be examining just how much of killing you can make using a VPN.
-We will consider five key categories:
+We will consider six key categories:

 Booking a flight ticket is probably the biggest opportunity to make a saving with your VPN, as ticket prices can vary as much as $1,100!